2012 Delhi gang rape and murder: Reactions

 What's basically happening in Delhi is a lot like Egypt or elsewhere, where there's something called the Pink Revolution, which has very little connection with ground realities.
 In India, staging candle-lit marches, going to discothèques ...
 I can see many beautiful women among them – highly dented-painted ... [but] I have grave doubts whether they're students ...

 The remark was widely condemned as sexist.
-His sister Sharmistha said that she and their father, the president both disapproved.
-Then Maharashtra Chief Minister Prithviraj Chavan also expressed disapproval.
+His sister Sharmistha Mukherjee said that she and their father, the president both disapproved.
+Then Chief Minister of Maharashtra Prithviraj Chavan also expressed disapproval.
 Abhijit quickly withdrew his comment and apologised.
-Spiritual guru Asaram Bapu also provoked extensive criticism from the public by saying that the victim was also to blame for her own assault because she could have stopped the attack if she had "chanted God's name and fallen at the feet of the attackers".
+Spiritual guru, and later convicted rapist Asaram also provoked extensive criticism from the public by saying that the victim was also to blame for her own assault because she could have stopped the attack if she had "chanted God's name and fallen at the feet of the attackers".

 Following the gruesome crime, several celebrities like Preity Zinta, Shah Rukh Khan, Kareena Kapoor, Amitabh Bachchan, Farhan Akhtar and many more expressed outrages on social medial platforms like Twitter.
 Many of them demanded that the rapists be castrated or hanged.
-The incident was later featured in the first episode of second season of Satyamev Jayate.
+The incident was later featured in the first episode of Satyamev Jayate season 2.
 Hosted by Aamir Khan, the episode also dealt with other incidents of rape, as well as the sufferings of rape survivors at the hands of police officers, medical personnel, judicial system, and the general public.

 International

-The American embassy released a statement on 29 December 2012, offering their condolences to Nirbhaya's family and stated, "we also recommit ourselves to changing attitudes and ending all forms of gender-based violence, which plagues every country in the world".
-Nirbhaya was posthumously awarded one of the 2013 International Women of Courage Awards of the US State Department.
+The Embassy of the United States, New Delhi released a statement on 29 December 2012, offering their condolences to Nirbhaya's family and stated, "we also recommit ourselves to changing attitudes and ending all forms of gender-based violence, which plagues every country in the world".
+Nirbhaya was posthumously awarded one of the 2013 International Women of Courage Awards of the United States Department of State.
 The citation stated that "for millions of Indian women, her personal ordeal, perseverance to fight for justice, and her family's continued bravery is helping to lift the stigma and vulnerability that drive violence against women."

 The crime of rape became a capital offence in India following the rape.
 Indian politician Mulayam Singh Yadav opposed this change in the law, saying that "Boys will be boys.
 Boys commit mistakes".
-Two years later, in response to these comments and another incident of rape that took place in Uttar Pradesh where Yadav's party was governing, UN Secretary-General Ban Ki-moon said "We say no to the dismissive, destructive attitude of, 'Boys will be boys'" and stated, "Violence against women must never be accepted, never excused, never tolerated.
+Two years later, in response to these comments and another incident of rape that took place in Uttar Pradesh where Yadav's party was governing, United Nations Secretary-General Ban Ki-moon said "We say no to the dismissive, destructive attitude of, 'Boys will be boys'" and stated, "Violence against women must never be accepted, never excused, never tolerated.
 Every girl and woman have the right to be respected, valued and protected".
 UN Women called on the Government of India and the Government of Delhi "to do everything in their power to take up radical reforms, ensure justice and reach out with robust public services to make women's lives more safe and secure".